 Those of you familiar with my outlook will know that I don’t subscribe to the idea that there is something wrong with us that needs fixing: instead, I believe that there is something deep within us that awaits our discovery.
 The art of delving into ourselves to find that something requires a mixture of self-honesty, clarity of mind and gentle, persistent effort.
-Working together, these three elements enable us to perceive the subtleties of our thoughts, feelings and self-beliefs.
+Working together in a life coaching program, these three elements enable us to perceive the subtleties of our thoughts, feelings and self-beliefs.
 And key to these elements is the fine art of slowing down.
 Perfecting this art sharpens the drill, and with it, we mine out the magick which lies within us.

 I’m sure you don’t need me to explain that modern life encourages us to think, work and act at supersonic speed.
 The arrival of the internet and its handily portable smartphone / laptop outlets enables us to rapidly access just about anything anytime anywhere.
 And we are all free to publish our own offerings with the tap of a button.
 The span, or range of stuff on offer continues to mushroom, and this drives our fast-forward culture.